Canon 7D II vs Panasonic GF7

 Studio photographers will appreciate that the Canon 7D II (unlike the GF7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the GF7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
+Both the 7D Mark II and the GF7 have been discontinued, but can regularly be found used on ebay.
+The GF7 was replaced by the Panasonic GX850, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon 7D II and the Panasonic GF7?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 7D Mark II:

 - More detail: Offers more megapixels (20 vs 15.8MP) with a 15% higher linear resolution.